BG3-Community-Library-Team/bg3-community/Information/Screenarchery-ref.md

 ## Common issues

 ### General
-Screenshots have washed/gray colors: Disable HDR
+- Screenshots have washed/gray colors: Disable HDR

 ### ReShade
 There shouldn't be any issues if you follow the instructions carefully.

 ### Otis_Inf photomode tool
-No BG3 in the process list: Run the tool as admin
+- No BG3 in the process list: Run the tool as admin

+- Otis tries to hotsample the Script Extender Console window: Launch Otis and hook into the game while the main game window is in focus, not the console

 ### IGCS Depth of Field
-The image is blurry even though the focal point is correct: Switch to Classic mode and set 1 frame to wait
+- The image is blurry even though the focal point is correct: Switch to Classic mode and set 1 frame to wait

-Purple artifacts: Disable HDR
+- Purple artifacts: Disable HDR

-When hotsampling, the game is still in native resolution: Switch to Windowed or Fullscreen
+- When hotsampling, the game is still in native resolution: Switch to Windowed or Fullscreen

-The camera is moving when changing Focus delta X, but the second focus overlay isn't appearing: Disable ReShade performance mode
+- The camera is moving when changing Focus delta X, but the second focus overlay isn't appearing: Disable ReShade performance mode

-Black screen when launching the game: Inject DLL or disable IgcsDof.fx; if you close your game while being in the DOF session - it will get stuck
+- Black screen when launching the game: Inject DLL or disable IgcsDof.fx; if you close your game while being in the DOF session - it will get stuck

 ### Lighty Lights
 There shouldn't be any issues if you follow the instructions carefully.